mirodn/data_analytics_github/README.md

 ## Excercise Week 12

-Follow the instructions in the file ‘github_create_new_repository.txt’ on Moodle to make the Jupyter notebook available on GitHub.
+Follow the instructions in the file ‘github_create_new_repository.txt’ to make the Jupyter notebook available on GitHub.